Monge-Amp\`ere measures for toric metrics on abelian varieties: Notation and preliminaries

 \subsection{Formal models and semipositive metrics}

 We consider a non-trivially valued algebraically closed non-archimedean field $K$.
 Let $\Xfrak$ be an \emph{admissible formal scheme over $\kcirc$} which means that $\Xfrak$ is a flat formal scheme over $\kcirc$ locally of topologically finite type such that $\Xfrak$ has a locally finite atlas by formal affine schemes over $\kcirc$.
-The \emph{generic fiber} of $\Xfrak$ is a paracompact strictly analytic Berkovich space over $K$ which we will denote by $\Xfrak_\eta$.
-The \emph{special fiber} $\Xfrak_s$ is a scheme locally of finite type over $\kcirc$ and we have a \emph{reduction map} $\red\colon \Xfrak_\eta \to \Xfrak_s$.
+The \emph{generic fiber} of $\Xfrak$ is a paracompact strictly analytic Berkovich space over $K$ which we will denote by $\Xfrak_\eta$. \walter{This generic fiber is not necessarily a good analytic space, but we will use it later only in the good case as in the algebraic situation below.} The \emph{special fiber} $\Xfrak_s$ is a scheme locally of finite type over $\kcirc$ and we have a \emph{reduction map} $\red\colon \Xfrak_\eta \to \Xfrak_s$.
 For details, we refer to \cite[\S 1.6]{berkovich-ihes} and \cite{bosch14:lectures_formal_rigid_geometry}.